Islamic views on concubinage: Hadith

 Muhammad had no concubines for most of his life when he was married monogamously to Khadija.
 Muhammad was sent two women as a gift from the Byzantine ruler of Alexandria and he took one of them, Mariyya, as a concubine.
-According to some sources he later freed her after she bore him a child, and married her.
+According to some sources he later freed her after they had a child, and married her.
 But this is contested by other sources.
 With regards to Rayhana, some sources indicate she was his concubine while other sources say Muhammad freed her and married her.

+Abu ‘Ubaydah said about Muhammed: "He had four [concubines]: Mariyya, who was the mother of his son Ibraaheem; Rayhaanah; another beautiful slave woman whom he acquired as a prisoner of war; and a slave woman who was given to him by Zaynab bint Jahsh."

 In one hadith, God promises to double the reward of a man who educates a concubine, frees her and then marries her as his wife.
 In another hadith, believed also to apply to slave mothers, Muhammad says "‘Whoever separates a mother and her child, God will separate him from his loved ones on the Day of Resurrection."

 One source of high esteem for concubines was the assertion that Muhammad's tribe descended from Hagar the concubine, whereas it was the Jews who descended from Sarah the wife.
 In one disputed hadith, Muhammad declares that the son of concubine could be a prophet had the son not died in childhood.
 However, this hadith is contested by the Sunnis who believe there can be no prophets after Muhammad.
-Nevertheless it indicates the high esteem granted to children of concubines.
+Nevertheless, it indicates the high esteem granted to children of concubines.
 Islamic tradition honors the concubines of both Abraham and Muhammad as "Mothers of the Faith".

 The Sahaba are known to have had intercourse with female prisoners after battles.
 After the battle against the Banu Mustaliq, a hadith reports that the sahaba took the female captives as concubines and asked Muhammad whether it was permissible to practice coitus interruptus with them.
 Muhammad is believed to have responded in the affirmative.
 Muhammad then freed and married one of the captives, Juwayriyya bint al-Harith, thus making all the other captives related to Muhammad by marriage.
 As a result, the sahaba freed their captives as well.
 The sahaba are similarly known to have had sexual relations with the Hawazin women captured at the Battle of Hunayn.
 According to Ahmad ibn Hanbal these women had converted to Islam.
-The female captives were later released.